Lawyer Profile Detail

 Previously, Mr. Malik was employed by the Department of Citizenship and Immigration.
 He worked as an Immigration Examining Officer at Pearson International Airport.
 Mr. Malik assists his clients, which range from large multinational corporations, financial institutions, industrial and high-tech companies to musicians and entertainment groups, in order to facilitate their entry into Canada for business-related purposes.

-From 2005-2007, Mr. Malik was a member of the OBA Immigration and Citizenship subsections’ Executive, and has been recognized by Lexpert since 2003 as having a significant practice in the field of business immigration.
+From 2005-2007, Mr. Malik was a member of the OBA Immigration and Citizenship subsections’ Executive.
 He is recognized by Who's Who Legal as an leading practitioner in Corporate Immigration Law, and was a featured speaker at the Canadian Bar Association's Annual Citizenship and Immigration Conference in May 2014.

 Mr. Malik received his BA (Psychology) in 1991 from the University of Saskatchewan and his LLB from the University of Saskatchewan Law School.
 Mr. Malik was called to the Ontario bar in 1996.